CyVerse-learning-materials/importing_sradata_quickstart/index.rst

 **Import data from the NCBI Sequence Read Archive into your data store (SRA) via the Discovery Environment**

-The `NCBI Sequence Read Archive (SRA) <https://www.ncbi.nlm.nih.gov/sra>`_ is a repository for high-throughput sequencing data.
-You can import data from the SRA into your Data Store using the Discovery Environment SRA-Import App.
+The NCBI Sequence Read Archive (|SRA|) is a repository for high-throughput sequencing data.
+You can import data from the SRA into your Data Store using the Discovery Environment parallel-fastq-dump-0.6.1.

 .. tip::
 	According to the SRA homepage: "Sequence Read Archive (SRA) makes biological sequence